wazo-platform/wazo-js-sdk/README.md

 ```

 - `host`: string
-  - Host where your engine is installed (including port if needed).
+  - URL to your host (include port if needed).

 ### Authenticating an user
 ```